-Widely believed to be the worst film in the franchise (and possibly the reason why it remained dormant for years), V/H/S: Viral nonetheless gives viewers a truly memorable segment from Vigalondo.
+Widely believed to be the worst film in the franchise (and possibly the reason why the series remained dormant for years afterward), V/H/S: Viral nonetheless gives viewers a truly great segment from Vigalondo.
 The pacing is the key here as the short follows a Spanish inventor who builds a gateway to another dimension…and then slowly finds out how different that dimension truly is.
 (Two words: demon penis.)

 3. “Storm Drain” – Chloe Okuno (V/H/S/94)

 The concept here—a vainglorious news reporter trying to spin gold out of a dead-end story—is a refreshing framework for not just this series but the found footage subgenre at large.
-Perhaps it owes a bit to [REC] for that, but what this news team discovers in the titular storm drain is wonderfully wild and incredibly memorable, right down to the ill-fated recap behind the news desk.
-(We’re convinced this one was partially inspired by the Crichton leprechaun in Mobile.
+Perhaps it owes a bit to [REC] for that, but what this news team discovers in the titular storm drain is wonderfully wild and ultimately unforgettable, right down to the ill-fated recap behind the news desk.
+(I’m convinced this one was partially inspired by the Crichton leprechaun in Mobile.
 That amateur sketch!)

 2. “Amateur Night” – David Bruckner (V/H/S)